Dead Horse Point State Park: Worth The Visit?

 Dead Horse Point State Park

 There are a few ways to go about visiting Dead Horse Point State Park depending on how much time and energy you have.
-In any case, you’ll want to start at the Visitor Center, where you’ll pay the fee ($20 per vehicle) and where can pick up some paper maps.
+In any case, you’ll want to start at the Visitor Center, where you’ll pay the fee ($20 per vehicle) and where you can pick up some paper maps.

 The main overlook at the park is known as the Dead Horse Point Overlook, and it’s possible to drive directly there from the Visitor Center.
 That means you could theoretically avoid any hiking during your visit, but you’d still have to pay the entrance fee.